plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 1.26310178 = (0.99^9)*exp(-0.99/0.1)/((0.1^10)*9*8*7*6*5*4*3*2*1)
 {% endcomment %}

-You can either use a calculator, or use Python or R to do the calculation (just don't use the R function dgamma to do the calculation).
+:large_blue_diamond: You can either use a calculator, or use Python or R to do the calculation (just don't use the R function dgamma to do the calculation).
 Compare your value to the value computed by R:

     > y[100]

-Now plot the density function as follows:
+:large_blue_diamond: Now plot the density function as follows:

     > plot(x,y)

 This command says to plot all possible pairs of points, where one value is taken from `x` and the other from `y`.
 There are 501 values in both `x` and `y`, so 501 points will be plotted.
 This plot looks pretty ugly, with lots of overlapping points.

-Instead, let's connect the points with a line but not print all 501 points themselves.
+:large_blue_diamond: Instead, let's connect the points with a line but not print all 501 points themselves.
 You can do this by adding `type="l"` to your plot command:

     > plot(x,y,type="l")